Tag: book-reviews

 Back out on the curb, Shane’s thoughts had turned briefly toward wondering what he was going to do about dinner when the front door of the old house slammed open, straining the natural arc of its hinges.
 A totally nude and raving Lucious Cole took the wooden stairs three-at-a-time and took off down the middle of Webster, an enraged Rosenda in hot pursuit.

-The pinwheel-eyed rock star spun on his bleeding heels and headed straight for the driver who promptly clotheslined him, dropping him to the street.
+The pinwheel-eyed rock star spun around and headed straight for the driver who promptly clotheslined him, dropping him to the street.

 “I didn’t say kill him!”
 Rosenda gasped while catching up to both Cole and her breath.